Ah, Ha, Ha, Ha

 And, that’s just what’s happening with a handful of the hundreds who popped into my head!

-What’s up With This?
+What’s up With All This?

 You can’t imagine how much fun I have, almost listening to the characters go on about their lives.
 At times I’m skeptical.
 “And then what happened?”
 Other times, we’re so mutually shocked or grief stricken by unfolding events, I must wait for them to spill it out.
 Still other times, I awaken with clues stored in my subconscious from the night before.

 Harmless, right?
-You might ask who I’m hurting with this mental exercise going back 35 years.
-Well, the dark vision of my 1990 future fiction of Earth crumbling under environmental abuse so disturbed me, I wondered if it was right to put in out into the world.
+You might ask who I’m hurting with this mental exercise going back so many years.
+Well, the dark vision of my future fiction of Earth crumbling under environmental abuse and madness so perturbed me, I wondered if it was right to publish it.
 Time spent in unreal worlds may permit me to carry on calmly in the real one, and I do carry on happily.
-My aim as a writer is more perfectionist than escapist.
+My aim as a writer is more to perfect than escape.
+Like perfecting a bowling game.
+Just takes balls.

 Note: You are welcome to visit the Short Stories page.